accesscode-2-1/kitkat/unit-0/week-2.md

 * What is your goal for next week?
 * What do you need help with? (peers sign up to help if they can)

-**Student 4**
+**Luke Lee**

-* This week's medium post:
+* This week's medium post: https://medium.com/@lukesterlee/intellij-how-to-show-line-numbers-all-the-time-1abfab18e406
-* Last week’s goal:
+* Last week’s goal: Mastering Git and GitHub
 * What went well (what goals did you meet?)
+I learned about branch and push branch
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
+How?) : I'm still trying to figure out about merging and fetching
-* What is your goal for next week?
+* What is your goal for next week? learn about merging, learn more about static
 * What do you need help with? (peers sign up to help if they can)

 **Student 5**